amitdamri/The-Art-of-Analyzing-Big-Data-The-Data-Scientists-Toolbox/README.md

 Assignment 9 - working with pySpark, classifiers map visualization and more.

-For the Final project, I analyzed the impact of Yelp businesses and AirBnb on local housing prices in US to discover useful and insightful information using all the knowledge I gain in the course.
+For the Final project, I analyzed the impact of Yelp businesses and AirBnb on local housing prices over US to discover useful and insightful information using all the knowledge I gain in the course.